Baba Kharak Singh: Political life

+After Jallianwala Bagh, Kharak Singh opposed perceived "traitors" within the Sikh leadership and the Chief Khalsa Diwan's pro-British slant.
+Thus, he formed the Central Sikh League in 1919 to resist British colonial rule.

 Kharak Singh presided over the historic session of the Central Sikh League held in Lahore in 1920 where under his direction the Sikhs took part in the Non-cooperation movement.
 Mahatma Gandhi, the Ali brothers and Saifuddin Kitchlew also attended the event and advised the Sikhs to throw in their lot with the Congress Party.
+In this session Baba Kharak Singh very boldly advocated non-cooperation with the British government and advised his community to join the national forces.

-In 1921-22 he successfully led the first Morcha (agitation) against the British government (November, 1921), which is popularly known as the Keys Morcha.
+Gurdwara Parbandhak Committee was formed in August 1921 with an ultimate object to take over the management of all historical Gurdwaras and Baba Kharak Singh was elected as its president in 1922.
+In 1921–22 he successfully led the first morcha (agitation) against the British government (November, 1921), which is popularly known as the Chabian Da Morcha (or 'Keys Agitation').
 This was a Sikh protest requiring the return of the keys of the Toshakhana (treasury) of the Golden Temple, which had been seized by the British Deputy Commissioner of Amritsar.
 Kharak Singh was among the first to be arrested and this was the first of his numerous jail terms under the British.
 His arrest led to a vigorous storm of protest against the Government.
+Then government decided to give back the keys of the Toshakhana.
+On this occasion Mahatma Gandhi sent the following telegram to Baba Kharak Singh: "First decisive battle for India's freedom won.
+Congratulations."

+In February 1922 Lala Lajpat Rai, then the president of Punjab Provincial Congress, was imprisoned and Baba Kharak Singh appointed as President of the Provincial Congress.
+Commenting in the issue Mahatma Gandhi wrote in "Young India" under the caption " It is indeed an excellent choice".

+Kharak Singh and Nehru had a close-bond, with Nehru visiting his house in Delhi multiple times.
+In 1922, Kharak Singh became president of the Punjab Provincial Congress Committee.
+Kharak Singh remained a key-figure of the Akalis until 1935, when he was replaced by Master Tara Singh.